Ristosano home food and services for dysphagia.

 Dysphagia

-What is IDDSI funnel and why it is important
+What is the IDDSI funnel and why is it important?

 The IDDSI funnel is a device designed to measure in a standardized way the viscosity of fluids intended for patients with dysphagia, according to the International Dysphagia Diet Standardization Initiative (IDDSI) framework.
 It replaces the previous syringe method and significantly simplifies caregiver verification of consistency levels, making testing more accessible, rapid and repeatable